aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 Blueprints can also generate components and files supporting Quokka.Codes resources such as source repositories, workflows, environments, etc.

 ## This Blueprint:
-This blueprint generates a Web Application project.
+This blueprint generates a web application project.
 This blueprint will generate the source code, supporting files, and create resources for a web application that is deployed using Quokka workflows.

 This blueprint will generate the following files and folders: